Olskor/NSFWSecurity/README.md

 Explanation:

-the system is easy to understand... what if vrchat provided a NSFW marker that you can enable on certain parameter ? a marked parameter that will, in game, hide your nsfw to anyone that don't allowed it, to make your nsfw private that's what i'm trying to make with the avatar dynamics system, in that page there's a full tutorial to setup your avatar with that security, there's also a melon loader mod here that provide a button in game to allow or disallow viewing nsfw : https://github.com/Olskor/NSFWSecurity/releases/tag/v0.0.1-alpha.
+the system is easy to understand... what if vrchat provided a NSFW marker that you can enable on certain parameter ? a marked parameter that will, in game, hide your nsfw to anyone that don't allowed it, to make your nsfw private.

+That's what i'm trying to make with the avatar dynamics system, in that page there's a full tutorial to setup your avatar with that security, there's also a melon loader mod here that provide a button in game to allow or disallow viewing nsfw : https://github.com/Olskor/NSFWSecurity/releases/tag/v0.0.1-alpha.

+with that you would be able to hide your nsfw to anyone except people who you authorised vrchat avatar interaction with. you can also add a button in the avatar setup to make everyone able to see your nsfw

 ![Animation](https://user-images.githubusercontent.com/105324070/171638875-cc312f0e-c2ca-41b2-97ae-b025e5d3c747.gif)